berenguel/oracle-to-postgresql-user-and-roles-migration/Instructions to migrate Oracle users and roles into Azure Database for PostgreSQL.md

 * step 3: Run ora2pg to export users and grants to a file

-* step 4: execute file on Azure Database for PostgreSQL
+* step 4: execute output file ("grants.sql") against Azure Database for PostgreSQL